About the Book

 Qn 4: What guidance would you offer to someone new, or trying to enhance their writing?

-Also, don’t be afraid to discuss your writing and stories and network with other authors and writers.
+Read widely, write often and when you’ve finished, edit thoroughly.
+Visit literary festivals and listen to successful authors.
+Set your goals and don’t give up.
+Never compare yourself to someone else.
+Don’t be afraid to discuss your writing and stories and network with other authors and writers.
 Writing can be an isolating task, but it’s so much better when you have a group of like-minded people to bounce ideas off and work with.
 I attend three different writing groups that include people with various skill sets.
-We all add value to each other with objective feedback that improves our writing dramatically.
-And, it’s a great way to get diverse recommendations on what to read.
+We all add value to each other with objective feedback that improves our writing and gives us inspiration to keep going.
+Build your community of writers and enjoy the process.
+It’s a great way to obtain diverse book recommendations.
+Remember, your story can only be written by you, so go for it!

 Qn 5: Where can our readers find out more about you, do you have a website, or a way to be contacted?